Thank you, Michael Broder.

 where each moment, real or dreamt, is dissected, re-edited frame by frame, replayed forward and back like a time-lapsed sunrise.

 All around You, as they wake to the moment, are lost in rerun expectations of every Doctor Gillespie who ever glared intently at a test tube raised between thumb and forefinger while from across his forehead beads of perspiration tick, tick, tick like a relentless clock.
 They corner your doctor till his god mask shatters.
-They create hopes for a new doctor with his god intact.
+Create hopes for a Doctor McDreamy with his godhead intact.

 In this dream You’ve become the priest reciting the last rites, in a gold lined pouch next to Your heart You hold the last Eucharist; in a crucible, the blessed oils, with Your thumb You smudge the sign of salvation across my brow.
 In this dream we weave a tale of spirit souls swimming a violet sky.
 In this dream, when You say You are ready, I whisper: Take me with You.

 And, for a time, it seems You do.
-And, for a time, seven runaway moons huddle in hunger-strike unanimity.
-And, for a time, each season asks, “What is a lifetime?”
-And each moment echoes,
+And, for a time, runaway moons huddle in hunger-strike unanimity.
+And, for a time, season asks, “What is a lifetime?”
+And every moment echoes,